Frame, Decompose, Verify: Real Engineering with AI Agents

 How you drive it.

-1. If it’s a regression, have the agent bisect to the introducing commit so you’re both reasoning about one change, not the whole codebase — “here’s a command that exits 0 when good and 1 when broken; bisect to the commit that introduced it.”
-If you’re building something new instead, have it map the files the change must touch before writing any of them.
+1. If it’s a regression, have it bisect to the introducing commit: “here’s a command that exits 0 when good and 1 when broken; bisect to the commit that introduced it.”
+If you’re building something new, have it map the files the change must touch first.

-3. Require it to state the cause as a claim with the evidence behind it, and review that before you let it write the fix.
+3. Have it state the cause as a claim with the evidence attached, and review that before you let it write the fix.

 Examples (landed in Firefox):